vega/vega-lite-api/docs/api/lookup.md

 <a id="as" href="#as">#</a>
 <em>lookup</em>.<b>as</b>(<em>...value</em>)

-The field or fields for storing the computed formula value.
-If `from.fields` is specified, the transform will use the same names for `as`.
-If `from.fields` is not specified, `as` has to be a string and we put the whole object into the data under the specified name.
+The output fields on which to store the looked up data values.

+For data lookups, this property may be left blank if `from.fields` has been specified (those field names will be used); if `from.fields` has not been specified, `as` must be a string.

+For selection lookups, this property is optional: if unspecified, looked up values will be stored under a property named for the selection;
+and if specified, it must correspond to `from.fields`.

 <a id="default" href="#default">#</a>
 <em>lookup</em>.<b>default</b>(<em>value</em>)